 Considered the most important Catholic pilgrimage site in the country, this humble mission receives some 300,000 sightseers a year.
 Most visitors head to el pocito (the little well), a source of healing dirt for the faithful.

 El Santuario de Chimayó, 15 Santuario Dr., 505-351-9961.

 The sanctuary of San Miguel de Socorro Mission.
 Photograph by Glenn Nagel/Alamy.

 In 2015, this parish marked its 400-year anniversary with a massive restoration of its mother church.
 Originally built in 1626, the adobe mission was rededicated in 1821 to Saint Michael the Archangel, as its large stained-glass window attests.

-Above: The San Esteban del Rey Mission dates to 1629.
-Stephen Power/Alamy.
+The San Esteban del Rey Mission dates to 1629.
+Photograph by Stephen Power/Alamy.

 San Esteban del Rey Mission, Acoma Pueblo